derekmerck/diana2/docs/source/guid.rst

 | It is often useful to replace the subject name with something more
   natural than a GUID.
 | Any string beginning with at least 3 (capitalized) alphabetic
-  characters can be used to reproducibly generate a `“John Doe” <http://en.wikipedia.org/wiki/John_Doe>`__ style placeholder name in DICOM patient name format (``last^first^middle``)\ `1 <>`__.
+  characters can be used to reproducibly generate a `"John Doe" <http://en.wikipedia.org/wiki/John_Doe>`__ style placeholder name in DICOM patient name format (``last^first^middle``)\ `1 <>`__.
 This is very useful for alphabetizing subject name lists similarly to their ID while still allowing for anonymized data sets to be referenced